patsancu/R-programming/Hospital Ranking/README.md

 Assignment: Hospital Ranking
 ============================

-**All credits to Coursera and/or  John Hopkins Public Health University
+**All credits to Coursera and/or  John Hopkins School of Public Health

 Introduction
 -------------